davidamichelson/DIV6700/schedule.md

-# Detailed Schedule for Fall 2022
+# Detailed Schedule for Fall 2023

 ### Notes:

 - This schedule will be updated regularly during the course of the semester.
-For each date listed, please read or complete any primary sources, secondary sources, or assignments listed before that date
+For each date, please read or complete any primary sources, secondary sources, or assignments listed following it.
+Please complete these assignments before coming to class on that date.
 - Brightspace does not always handle URLS well.
 So you may need to cut and paste the links below into your browser.

 ## Key to Abbreviations